Eth2 staking rewards explained

 What exactly is staking and how to generate Eth2 staking rewards

-Staking on the Ethereum network and other Proof of Stake consensus blockchains requires actors (known as validators in Eth2) to contribute network tokens to be granted participation in the consensus process of the network and earn rewards in return.
+Staking on the Ethereum network and other Proof of Stake consensus blockchains requires actors (known as validators in Eth2) to provide network tokens to attain involvement in the consensus mechanism of the network and receive compensations in exchange.
 The minimum amount required for staking on Ethereum is 32 ETH.

 Theoretically, anyone with the right amount of ETH can generate passive income by running Ethereum nodes, and validator client software that adds and verifies blocks on the Eth2 Beacon Chain.
 In practice, operating these programs and ensuring the correct execution of validator duties is less passive and more technical – and operational missteps can lead to severe financial consequences, minimizing overall rewards.